 Step 5: Reset the Windows 8 user account password.

 Finally, using the robust Windows Password Reset, follow the steps below to reset the password easily if you forgot administrator password Windows 8.

 When your PC comes on, you will notice that you have successfully reset your Windows 8 user account password in the most straightforward way possible.

 The fifth method is a secure method that you can take advantage of if you have access to a separate admin account on the computer.
-This technique allows you to make use of Computer Management if you do not want to reset Windows 8 password Command Prompt or other methods.
+This technique allows you to use Computer Management if you do not want to reset Windows 8 password Command Prompt or other methods.

-Step 1: Launch Computer Management tool.
+Step 1: Launch the Computer Management tool.

 To open this tool, right-click on “My Computer” and click “Manage.”
 Alternatively, you can press the key “X” while holding down the Windows key.
 A menu will open, then click “Computer Management.”

 Step 2: Reset Windows 8 Password for the locked local administrator account.